zprogrammer-code/cli-applications-jukebox-denver-web-010620/README.md

 Check out the code in `advanced_jukebox.rb`, we've left the method definitions for you and provided you the song hash, `my_songs`.

 Follow the instructions in the comments of `advanced_jukebox.rb` to get your jukebox working.
-This is a bonus challenge, so there are not tests.
+This is a bonus challenge, so there are no tests.
 Just get your jukebox playing music.

 **Run your advanced jukebox program by typing `ruby bin/advanced_jukebox` in your terminal.
 This is the runner file for the `advanced_jukebox.rb` code.**